Maylands railway station: Rail services

-Maylands railway station is served by the Midland line and Airport line on the Transperth network.
-The Midland line has operated since before the station opened, whereas the Airport line commenced services on 9 October 2022.
-Services are operated by Transperth Train Operations.
+Maylands station is served by the Midland line, Airport line, and Ellenbrook line on the Transperth network.
+The Midland line has operated since before the station opened, the Airport line commenced services on 9 October 2022, and the Ellenbrook line commenced services on 8 December 2024.
+Services are operated by the Public Transport Authority.
 The Midland line goes between Midland station and Perth station.
 The Airport line goes between High Wycombe station and Claremont station, branching off from the Midland line at Bayswater station towards High Wycombe.
-Maylands station will also be served by the Morley–Ellenbrook line when that opens in late-2024.
-Services on that line will go between Ellenbrook station and Perth station.
+The Ellenbrook line goes between Ellenbrook station and Perth station.

-Midland line and Airport line trains each stop at the station every 12 minutes during peak on weekdays, and every 15 minutes outside peak, and on weekends and most public holidays.
+Midland line, Airport line, and Ellenbrook line trains each stop at the station every 12 minutes during peak on weekdays, and every 15 minutes outside peak, and on weekends and most public holidays.
 This makes for a combined frequency of a train every 6 minutes during peak and every 7.5 minutes outside peak.
 Later at night, trains are half-hourly or hourly.
-When the Morley–Ellenbrook line opens, services on that line will stop every 12 minutes during peak.
+When the Ellenbrook line opens, services on that line will stop every 12 minutes during peak.
 It is envisioned that by 2031, services on each of the three lines will be every 10 minutes during peak.
-The station saw 503,370 passengers in the 2013–14 financial year.
+The station saw 503,370 passengers in the 2013–14 financial year, making Maylands the fourth busiest station on the line.

 Bus routes

-Maylands railway station was served by Transperth Route 41 on a trial between 3 July 2016 and 4 March 2017.
+Maylands station was served by Transperth route 41 on a trial between 3 July 2016 and 4 March 2017.
 This trial was at the request of the Maylands Residents and Ratepayers Association, who said there was community demand for a bus service linking the surrounding area to the station.
 A new bus bay was built in the station carpark for the route.
 The chosen route for the bus down Eighth Avenue came at community opposition however, with local community groups saying that it went against making Eighth Avenue more pedestrian friendly.
 Local residents also criticised the Public Transport Authority's lack of community engagement.
 Transperth also proposed an extension of route 406 from Edith Cowan University in Mount Lawley in 2016, linking the Midland Line to that university.
 That proposal never came to fruition.

+Diverting bus routes to Maylands station has again been proposed as part of Main Roads' Maylands road improvements project ongoing since 2021.
+Two locations for a future bus interchange have been identified: a western option and an eastern option, both on the southern side of the railway.
+This would allow for bus routes along Guildford Road to be rerouted to Maylands station.

-Since then, Maylands railway station has not been served by any bus routes aside from rail replacements buses, which operate from a pair of bus stops on Whatley Crescent.
+Currently, there are no bus routes at Maylands station aside from rail replacement buses, which operate from a pair of bus stops on Whatley Crescent, including bus routes 901, 902 and 903, where are serving as rail replacement bus routes between Perth and Midland, between Perth and High Wycombe and between Perth and Ellenbrook respectively.